-VE5.2: There should not be more than two hot food takeaway establishments located directly adjacent to each other
+VE4.2: There should not be more than two hot food takeaway establishments located directly adjacent to each other

-VE5.3: Permission for any new hot food takeaway businesses must not be within 400m of the main entrance gate of Standish High School
+VE4.3: New hot food take-away businesses will not be supported within 400m of the main entrance gate of Standish High School.

-VE5.4: Litter bins shall be provided for any new hot food takeaway on land within the business owner's control and it shall be the owner's responsibility to maintain and empty the litter bins appropriately.
+VE4.4: Litter bins shall be provided for any new hot food takeaway on land within the business owner's control and it shall be the owner's responsibility to maintain and empty the litter bins appropriately.
 If this is not possible, a contribution must be made to provide on-street litter bins in the nearby vicinity